Sanskar-khandelwal/Journey/Readme.md

 ### another failed attempt of solving multer bug

-### now I wanna make this so that every person have there own personal route
-working more on authentication,failed to work again today yet another day

-1 more
-1 more

-yet another day, now I wanted to make a new route for everyuser
+### I am making few more changes in the website to get the most out of it

+### some more changes are required